wp-plugins/squirrly-seo/readme.txt

 == Description ==

 **How Do I Get Support For This Plugin?**
-If you want Premium Support, that also comes with High Priority, go to: http://starbox.squirrly.co/product/starbox-the-author-box-for-humans/
+If you want more Social Icons and Premium Support, that also comes with High Priority, go to: http://starbox.squirrly.co/product/starbox-the-author-box-for-humans/

 **Starbox is the Author Box for Humans**